Genito Urinary Medicine (GUM) Clinic

 Clinics are held as follows by appointment only:

-There is no drop in facility available at present.
+There is no drop-in facility available at present.
+However, if concerned please ring for advice.

 A strict code of confidentiality operates within the Department to protect our patients.
 We do not routinely give any information outside the clinic.
 GUM clinic notes are not part of a person’s general medical records.
 There is a system in place whereby personal identification numbers (PIN) are used instead of names for any samples or prescriptions that need to go outside of the clinic.
 This ensures that only GUM clinic staff has access to patient details.